Zygomatic Implants for Patients With Severe Bone Loss

 The Fundamental Question

-While alternative grafting procedures were being explored worldwide, Professor Brånemark began reexamining the basics of anatomic cranio-facial and orthopaedic reconstruction.
+While alternative grafting procedures were being explored worldwide, Professor Brånemark began reexamining the basics of anatomic craniofacial and orthopedic reconstruction.
 The fundamental question that needed to be answered was “How can we -in a similar, safer, and highly predictable manner – restore function to those patients who have so severely resorbed jaws that standard implants were bound to provide unacceptable results?”

 Professor Brånemark then conducted extensive studies evaluating craniofacial bone and its load bearing capacity.
-It was found that the Os Zygomaticus, the zygomatic bone, consistently demonstrated dense quality and acceptable bone volume.
+It was found that the zygomatic bone consistently demonstrated dense quality and acceptable bone volume.
 If nature could provide the dense type of bone we already know offers the most predictable anchorage (osseointegration), wouldn’t it be a significant improvement to use this bone compared to conducting extensive grafting procedures?

 Zygomatic Implant Therapy